pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

 suppress.
 Regular expressions are explained in the JavaDoc for standard Java class java.util.regex.Pattern.

-## Violation Suppress XPath
+###  The property `violationSuppressXPath`

-If a particular Rule does not provide a property to customize behavior sufficiently, you can fall back to using the global 'violationSuppressXPath' property.
 This property defines an XPath query to be executed using the violation node as the starting point.
 If the XPath query matches anything, then the violation will be suppressed.

-When using a Rule reference in a RuleSet XML, you can customize the Rule by adding the 'violationSuppressXPath' property.
 For example, to suppress reporting specifically typed parameters which are unused:

     <rule ref="rulesets/java/unusedcode.xml/UnusedFormalParameter">
       <properties>